openstack-infra/system-config/doc/source/third_party.rst

    $ ssh -p 29418 USERNAME@review.openstack.org gerrit stream-events

-Will give a stream with an output like this (line breaks and indentation added in this document for readability, the read JSON will be all one line per event):
+Will give a stream with an output like this (line breaks and indentation added in this document for readability, the real JSON will be all one line per event):

 .. code-block:: javascript